Polymath-Saksh/Polymath-Saksh.github.io-V1/README.md

 ## Features

-- Responsive design: The page is built using Bootstrap, ensuring that it adapts well to different screen sizes and devices.
+- Responsive design: The page is built using Bootstrap, ensuring  it adapts well to different screen sizes and devices.
-- Custom styling: CSS is used to add personalized styles and enhance the visual appeal of the page.
+- Custom styling: CSS is used to add personalized styles and enhance the page's visual appeal.
-- Interactive components: Bootstrap components are utilized to create interactive elements such as navigation menus, buttons, and forms.
+- Interactive components: Bootstrap components create interactive elements such as navigation menus, buttons, and forms.

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE.md](LICENSE.md) file for details.
+For details, refer to the [LICENSE.md](LICENSE.md) file.

 ## Contact Information